 Agent Utilization measures the time an IT support agent spends on support-related activities compared to their total available work time.

-Low agent utilization rates may indicate that the support team needs to be more efficient.
-On the other hand, high agent utilization rates may tell that support staff is overworked, leading to burnout and decreased quality of work.
+Low agent utilization rates may indicate that the internal IT or customer support teams need to be more efficient.
+On the other hand, high agent utilization rates may show that support staff is overworked, leading to burnout and decreased quality of work.

 For example, if an agent spends 6 hours out of an 8-hour workday on support-related activities, their agent utilization rate would be 75%.